alan-hamm/DataPulse-dev/README.md

       -  **Base Batch Size**: Setting an appropriate base batch size is crucial.
 A batch size too small will increase scheduling overhead, while a batch size too large can exhaust memory resources, leading to performance degradation.
 For large documents or complex tasks, use larger batch sizes to optimize resource use and reduce scheduling overhead.
 For smaller tasks, use smaller batch sizes to increase task concurrency and CPU utilization.

       -  **Max Batch Size**: Defines the upper limit for document processing per batch.
 Adaptive batching helps to manage tasks dynamically based on resource availability.
-Setting this value appropriately helps SpectraSync adapt to different document types without exhausting memory.
+Setting this value appropriately helps DataPulse adapt to different document types without exhausting memory.

    2. **Batch Calculation and System Resource Balance**